nodejs/node/doc/api/stream.markdown

 This document is split up into 3 sections.
 The first explains the parts of the API that you need to be aware of to use streams in your programs.
-If you never implement a streaming API yourself, you can stop there.
+If you never intend to implement a streaming API yourself, you can stop there.

 The second section explains the parts of the API that you need to use if you implement your own custom streams yourself.
 The API is